 Test Optional FAQ

-We don’t want test scores to stand in the way of becoming a Forester!
-In September 2020, Huntington University announced that applicants may apply without an SAT or ACT score beginning Fall 2021.
+We don’t want test scores to stand in your way of becoming a Forester!
+Applicants may apply without an SAT, ACT or CLT score.

 Test scores are only one measure of college readiness.
 We want to review your application file holistically, taking into account your academic record, essays, extracurricular involvements, references, etc.